Sage-Bionetworks/genie-main-postgresql/README.md

 ## Notes on primary and foreign keys

 Primary and foreign keys are mapped below.
-They are not automatically specified in the table building.
+They are not automatically specified when tables are constructed due to duplicated primary keys in the raw data.

 patient
 PRIMARY KEY(patient_id, release)